Doak Walker: Football career

-SMU (1945, 1947–1949)
+SMU (1945; 1947–1949)

 Two days after being discharged from the Merchant Marine, Walker appeared in his first college football game for Southern Methodist University.
 Walker played in five games for the SMU Mustangs in November 1945 and was sufficiently impressive as a halfback and placekicker as to win All-Southwest Conference honors and a spot in the annual East–West Shrine Game in San Francisco.
 In the Shrine game, he threw a tying touchdown pass for the West team.

 Walker did not play college football in 1946, as he was inducted into the U.S. Army in March 1946.
 His stint was brief, playing football for the Brooke Medical Center service team in San Antonio before being discharged in January 1947.

 Following his discharge, Walker re-enrolled at SMU and rejoined the Mustangs football team.
 As a sophomore, he led Southern Methodist to a 1947 SWC championship and was named to a myriad of All-American teams.
 He gained similar All-American honors in 1948, and 1949.
 Walker won the Maxwell Award as a sophomore in 1947 and the Heisman Trophy in 1948 as a junior.

 During his award-winning 1948 season, Walker gained 532 yards on the ground, carrying the ball 108 times for a 4.9 yards per carry average.
 He also threw six touchdown passes from the halfback position, going 26-for-46 and gaining 304 yards in the air.
 As a receiver, Walker hauled in 15 passes for 279 yards and 3 touchdowns.
 On the defensive side of the ball, he intercepted three passes.
 He also punted for a 42.1 yard average for the Mustangs, returned punts and kickoffs, and did duty as the SMU placekicker.
 Walker finished the year with 11 touchdowns scored, which combined with his kicking put 88 points on the scoreboard for the year.

 Walker's impact on SMU and football in the Dallas area led to the Cotton Bowl's expansion and nickname: "The House That Doak Built."
 He was also a member of Phi Delta Theta fraternity, the men's society Cycen Fjodr, and lettered on the SMU basketball and baseball teams.

+In 1999, Sports Illustrated included him on its All-Century Team for college football.